HclX/WyzeHacks/README.md

 4. First time, it will ask your Wyze account and password, and it may also ask for 2FA authentication.
-5. The login credentials will be stored in a local file named ".tokens" for future use so you don't need to enter username and password and 2FA everytime.
+5. The login credentials will be stored in a local file named ".tokens" for future use so you don't need to enter username and password and 2FA every time.
 Make sure you don't share this file with anyone you don't trust.
 6. The token seems to have an expiration period.
-So next time if you run into error with something like "Access token error" please delete ".tokens" file and restart.
+So, next time, if you run into an error with something like "Access token error", please delete the ".tokens" file and restart.
 7. Once correctly authenticated, it will go through all the Wyze Cameras under your account, asking you for each of them if you want to push the wyzehack onto